 2.4 “Down Time” means any period of time where the Hosted Service is not Available.

 2.5 “Excusable Down Time” means any Down Time due to an Excusable Failure or any Scheduled Down Time.

-2.6 “Excusable Failure” means any failure due to a force majeure or any failure due to reasons beyond the control of PA.
+2.6 “Excusable Failure” means any failure due to a Force Majeure Event.

-2.7 “Force Majeure Event” means any event or circumstance beyond the control of a party.
+2.7 “Force Majeure Event” means any event or circumstance reasonably beyond the control of a party.

 2.8 “Planned Service Hours” for the Hosted Service means 24 hours per day.